Rodney-Makomo/big-bang/README0.md

 I tested out the responsiveness of my site on ami.responsivedesign.is/ and initially everything works as expected.
 ![](assets/images/AmIResponsive.JPG)

+I checked my javascript code on jshint.com and confirmed that there were no significant issues.

 I confirmed that this projects is responsive looks good on on various screensizes.
 I did this by using the devtools device toolbar and also used my own personal iPad and iPhone X to confirm this.

 No errors were found when passing the officiaal Jigsaw validator.